 For information on Editorial Policies for journal publication refer to http://www.keaipublishing.com/en/authors-and-editors/editorial-policies

-- All manuscripts would be first reviewed by Editor-in-Chief.
-Any papers fail to meet the basic standard of the journal would be desk rejected for reasons like out of scope, ethic issues, high similarities, etc. Then, Editor-in-Chief would assign the submission to an Associate Editor.
+- All manuscripts would be first reviewed by editor-in-chief.
+Any papers fail to meet the basic standard of the journal would be desk rejected for reasons like out of scope, ethical conflicts, high similarities, lack of originality, flaws in research design or methods, etc.

-- After at least 2 reviewers give their reviews and comments, the Associate Editor would provide feedbacks based on review comments to the authors including his own review.
+- After at least 2 reviewers give their reviews and comments, editor-in-chief (or the assigned editor) would provide feedbacks based on review comments to the authors including his own review comments.

-- When author submits the revised manuscript, the Associate Editor would make final decision.
+- When author submits the revised manuscript, editor-in-chief (or the assigned editor) would make final decision

 Use of word processing software